maddox-blay/rubies/README.md

 # rubies
-this is where ill keep short snippts of ruby code
+this is where ill keep short snippets of ruby code